 - Complete project.

-Your project is complete and you have been referred by your existing clients.
+Your interior design project is complete and you have been referred by your existing clients.
 Now what?
-Would you show them the same presentation as you showed them to your recent Client?
-Big no!
+Would you show them the same presentation as you showed them to your previous client?
+Big no no!

 Stay updated.
 Finishing an on-site work doesn’t mean you’re done.
 There is lot more to do and to name a few.